ibm-cloud-docs/solution-tutorials/create-manage-secure-apis.md

 ![rate_limit](images/solution13/rate_limit.png)
 6. Follow steps under [Publish API to IBM Cloud](#publish) section to re-pulish your API

 Your API is now rate limited to 10 requests per minute.
+Explore the API Designer to see all the management features available.

 ## Related information